-In this article, I will introduce how to export a 3D model created by CLO, a 3DCAD tool for the apparel business, then how to upload it to STYLY.
+In this article, I will introduce how to export a 3D model created by CLO, a 3DCAD tool for the apparel business.
+I will also explain how to upload it to STYLY.

-In this article, I will use the model I created in this article.
+In this article, I will use the model I created in this previous article.

 Export from CLO

-I will export a t-shirt and a avatar 3D model from CLO.
+I will export a t-shirt and an avatar 3D model from CLO.

 Select [File] > [Export] > [FBX].

-FBX is a format for 3D models, and is used mainly in the CG industry.
-For this tutorial, we will upload the file to STYLY Studio, so I chose FBX as a format that is easy to work with.
+FBX is a format for 3D models.
+It is used mainly in the CG industry.
+For this tutorial, we will upload an FBX file to STYLY Studio, it will be easier to work with.

-A window as in the image above will popup, so choose the file name and destination, then click [Save].
+A window like the image above will appear.
+Choose a file name and destination, then click [Save].

 First, I will introduce the [Object] setting area at the top.
 You can select settings for the model mesh and UV here.

-For this tutorial, I will export with the default settings, so check if the settings match with those below.
+For this tutorial, I will export with the default settings.
+Please check that the settings match with those below.

 - Single Object